Roby46/RIFT/README.md

 RHS;COL0;COL1;COL2;COL3;COL4;COL5;COL6;COL7;COL8;COL9;COL10;COL11;COL12;COL13;COL14;COL15
 COL0;1.0;0.0;?;0.0;0.0;0.0;?;?;?;?;?;?;?;?;?;?
 ```
-Specifically, each RFD is represented by a row The column **RHS** contains the attribute present in the RHS of the RFD.
+Specifically, each RFD is represented by a row.
+The column **RHS** contains the attribute present in the RHS of the RFD.
 The attributes whose values are "?" are not involved in the RFD, whereas otherwise its associated similarity threshold is reported.
-For example, the example above represent the RFD: COL1(0.0), COL3(0.0), COL4(0.0), COL5(0.0)-->COL0(1.0).
+For instance, the example above represents a single RFD: COL1(0.0), COL3(0.0), COL4(0.0), COL5(0.0)-->COL0(1.0).